How to Shift from Offline To Online Commerce: a Guide for Retailers

 From product recommendations to payments security, and supply chain management, real-time BI and predictive analytics are revitalizing the retail operations in the new markets.
 Companies that managed to identify emerging customer trends (and more importantly – distinguish between short-term changes in behavior and long-lasting implications of the pandemic) are now seeing the most significant returns on their analytics investment.

 Walmart’s US, for instance, recognized early on that they wouldn’t be able to meet the surged demand for goods alone.
 Therefore, they took the strategic decision of creating an Amazon-style virtual marketplace and onboarding new sellers.
-Doing so allowed Walmart to increase the volume of SKUs available online and subsequently boost their e-commerce in Q1 2020.
+Doing so allowed Walmart to increase the volume of SKUs available online and subsequently boost their e-commerce sales by 74% in Q1 2020.

 24×7 Infrastructure Monitoring